blakecondrey/JobbyLounge/README.md

 - in the middleware create error-handler.js
 - setup function
-- accept 4 parameters, first one error
+- accept 4 parameters (error, req, res, next)
 - log error
 - return 500
 - json({msg:'there was an error'})